Poison ivy is no fun. If you’re wondering how to get rid of poison ivy, this article outlines an eco-friendly, 5-step process for eradicating it.

 Step 2: Eradicating Poison Ivy

-Although I literally do not use chemical herbicide for any other purpose, I do encourage using it on poison ivy.
-That’s because other poison ivy removal strategies don’t seem to work very well and require frequent exposure to the plant to keep it at bay (more exposure = more chance of developing the miserable rash!).
+Although I literally do not use chemical herbicide for any other purpose, I do encourage using it on poison ivy that is posing a human threat.
+That’s because other poison ivy removal strategies aren’t very effective.
+They require frequent exposure to the plant to keep it at bay.
+More exposure = greater chance of developing the miserable rash!.

 Step 3: Sheet Mulch